The quantum switch is uniquely defined by its action on unitary operations: Uniqueness of single input supermaps

-Since $UA^*$ is also a unitary operator and spans the whole linear span of $\mathrm{span}\{ J_U \}$, the uniqueness of $C'$ is equivalent to the uniqueness of the identity supermap $C$. \end{proof} Corollary~\ref{coll:single_unique} can be used to show that the process leading to qubit unitary complex conjugation analyzed in~\cite{unitary_conjugate} is uniquely defined by its action on unitary operations.
+where $C_0$ is the operator defined in Eq.~\eqref{eq:def_id_supermap}.
+Since $AU$ is also a unitary operator and spans the whole linear span of $\mathrm{span}\{ J_U \}$, the uniqueness of $C'$ is equivalent to the uniqueness of the identity supermap $C$. \end{proof}

+Corollary~\ref{coll:single_unique} can be used to show that the supermap leading to qubit unitary complex conjugation analysed in Ref.~\cite{unitary_conjugate} is uniquely defined by its action on unitary operations.
 This holds true because $\tmap{U}^* = \tmap{Y} \circ \tmap{U} \circ \tmap{Y}$, where $\tmap{Y}$ denotes the Pauli Y unitary operation.

 Another important supermap that can be proven to be unique is the unitary transposition~\cite{unitary_inversion1,unitary_inversion2}.
-Here it is interesting to remark that unitary transposition cannot be implemented deterministic and its probability of success is limited by $1/d^2$.
-Note however that our proofs only rely on linearity and the fact that quantum supermaps should be completely CP preserving and do not make use of normalization or causal constraints.
-Due to that, we can also tackle probabilistic quantum transformations such as unitary transposition.
+Here it is interesting to remark that unitary transposition cannot be implemented deterministically and its probability of success is limited by $1/d^2$.
+Note however that our proofs only rely on the linearity and the completely CP preserving and do not make use of normalization or causal constraints.
+Due to that, we can also tackle probabilistic higher-order quantum operations such as unitary transposition.